EventStore/EventStore/docs/server/features/archiving.md

 - The removal is performed during the Scavenge operation.
 - Chunks are removed only after they have been uploaded to the archive.
 - Chunks are removed only after they no longer meet the simple user defined retention policy.

+### Backup/restore considerations

+- A backup taken from one node can generally be restored to any other node, but this is not the case with the Archiver node.
+The Archiver node must be restored from a backup that was taken from the Archiver Node itself.
+Scavenging the archive is not yet implemented, but once it is then if the Archiver node were to be restored from a backup taken from a different node then there would be a risk that the Archiver Node will not completely scavenge the archive.
+A scavenge with `threshold = -1` would need to be run to restore normal operation.

+- When a node starts up, it checks to see if the archive has newer data than it has locally, and if so downloads that data from the archive.
+  - This prevents the cluster from ever diverging from the content of the archive, even if multiple nodes are restored from backup simultaneously.
+  - When restoring an old backup there may be a lot of data to download and store locally.
+In such cases it is preferable to create a new backup from another node and use that to restore (but, as described above, do not restore the Archiver Node from a backup of another node).

 ## Configuration